 - Discuss core assumptions of the model including multiplicity of mind, Parts, and the Larger Self.

-- Identify how dynamics among these entities underlie many dilemmas experienced by clients and how IFS offers a path toward healing.
+- Identify how dynamics amongst these entities underlie many dilemmas experienced by clients and how IFS offers a path toward healing.

-- Explore use of the 6 F’s to get to know Protector Parts..
+- Apply the 6 F’s to get to know Protector Parts.

-- Consider how working with one’s own system as a therapist enhances clinical work with clients.
+- Explain how working with one’s own system as a therapist enhances clinical work with clients.